keremozdemir1/dsa210termproject/README.md

 This project will explore the connection between **daily screen time** and **calorie intake** using self-collected real-world data.
 Through data analysis and regression modeling, it aims to determine whether higher screen exposure is linked to increased calorie consumption.

+---

+## 📊 Exploratory Data Analysis (EDA) Findings

+Analysis was performed using 26 days of self-collected data on screen time and calorie intake.

+Key Results

+Number of days: 26

+Mean screen time: 560.58 minutes/day

+Mean calories: 3025 kcal/day

+Correlation (r): 0.9550

+P-value: 3.66 × 10⁻¹⁴

+Interpretation

+There is a strong, statistically significant positive correlation between screen time and calorie intake.
+As screen time increases, calorie intake also tends to increase.
+This supports the hypothesis that daily smartphone use may be associated with higher daily caloric consumption.